 Gamification & Motivation Techniques

-Badges, leaderboards, and point systems motivate students in online courses.
-These initiatives promote collaborative learning and increase engagement through participation rewards.
-Technologies that track progress and recognize achievements maintain student interest.
+Gamification techniques like badges, leaderboards, and point systems motivate students in digital learning platforms.
+These rewards strengthen collaborative learning and boost student engagement.
+Tools that track student participation, show learning gains, and reward achievements sustain motivation in online courses.
 Gamification supports educational objectives and maintains student motivation throughout the academic year.

 Accessibility & Inclusive Design